My Parent is Addicted to Heroin

 Taking Care of Yourself is Vital

 It is important not to bury your feelings or pretend that everything is fine.
-Take time to notice how your parent’s substance abuse makes you feel and know that it’s okay to feel the way you do, whether it’s angry, afraid, or any other emotion.
+Take time to notice how your parent’s substance abuse makes you feel and know that it’s okay to feel the way you do, whether it’s anger, afraid, or any other emotion.

 Using your words to express how you feel and why can help you work through emotional problems.
 Keeping your feelings bottled up can make the situation seem even worse.